 We account for convertible debt and related transactions in accordance with ASC 470-20, Debt with Conversion and Other Options, ASC 815, Derivatives and Hedging, and ASC 480, Distinguishing Liabilities from Equity.
 We evaluate convertible debt instruments and related transactions at inception to determine if those contracts or embedded components of those contracts qualify as derivatives to be separately accounted for.
 Convertible debt instruments that may be settled in cash are separated into liability and equity components.
 The allocation to the liability component is based on the fair value of a similar instrument that does not contain an equity conversion option.
-Based on this debt-to-equity ratio, debt instruments and the liability component, inclusive of issuance costs, represents the debt discount, which is amortized to interest expense over the term of the instruments.
-The different of the discount rate requires certain estimates and assumptions.
+Based on this debt-to-equity ratio, debt issuance costs are then allocated to the liability and equity components in a similar manner.
+The difference between the principal amount of the convertible debt instruments and the liability component, inclusive of issuance costs, represents the debt discount, which is amortized to interest expense over the term of the instruments.
+The determination of the discount rate requires certain estimates and assumptions.